 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 How do get my brand new iron clean?
 It already has that gunky dark-brown build-up that makes it impossible to iron some nicer fabrics.
 Kim from Crawford, CO

 How do I clean the brown burnt on stuff on the plate of my steam iron?

 To clean the bottom of an iron, use A dry or damp (non soap) SOS or steel wool pad.
 Scrub the bottom until it is clean.
 Use toothpicks to clean the holes.
 After you are done cleaning, turn your iron on low (no steam) & run it over a piece of waxed paper.
 You will have a very smooth iron with no sticking.
 I have done this for all of my 30 yrs as a seamstress.
 It has never failed me.
 Please let me know how it works for you.

 How do I remove the brownish, icky build up from the bottom of my iron?
-It is getting on my clothing and in some fabrics.
-I have tried steel wool, vinegar, baking soda and elbow grease.
-Is it time to buy a new iron?

 How can I get dried sticky stuff off the bottom of my iron?

 How do I clean the bottom of a steam iron?

 By tazlady47 from Jackson, MI